linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/02 Insurance Hedging and Simple Strategies.md

 - How does the issuing bank hedge the risk associated with issuing the product?
 - How does the issuing bank make a profit?

-To understand this product, suppose the S&P index is 1300 initially and an investor invests  \$10,000.
-If the index is below 1300 after 5.5 years, the CD returns to the investor the original\$ 10,000 investment.
+To understand this product, suppose the S&P index is 1300 initially and an investor invests $10,000.
+If the index is below 1300 after 5.5 years, the CD returns to the investor the original $10,000 investment.
 If the index is above 1300 after 5.5 years, the investor receives 10,000 plus 70\% of the percentage gain on the index.
 For example, if the index is 2200, the investor receives

 $$

-\$ 10,000 \times [1 + (2200 / 1300 - 1) \times 70\% ] = \$ 14,846
+\$10,000 \times [1 + (2200/1300 - 1) \times 70\%] = \$14,846
 $$

 At first glance this product appears to permit gains but no losses.
 However, by now you are probably skeptical of a phrase like "gains but no losses"; the investor must pay something for an investment like this.

 # Graphing the Payoff on the CD

 As a first step in analyzing the CD, we will draw a payoff diagram.
-If we invest  \$10,000, we receive at least\$ 10,000.
-If the index rises to  $S_{\mathrm{final}} > 1300$ , we also receive on our investment 70\% of the rate of return
+If we invest $10,000, we receive at least $10,000.
+If the index rises to $S_{\text{final}} > 1300$, we also receive on our investment 70\% of the rate of return

 $$